junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 His Dad comes back after two hours, face icy cold.
 "Pack your things, we're leaving," he demands.

-Dean doesn't say anything, just follows the order like he's been doing in the past year.
+Dean doesn't say anything, just follows the order like he's been doing in the past seven months.
 He misses his Mom, he misses home, he misses toast for breakfast and pie for dinner, and he's so tired of sitting in cars all days and having to stay in motel rooms all nights.
 But he already learned his lesson better not to tell his Dad all that, and he can't talk to his toddler brother yet.
 So he keeps all that to himself, staring outside the window as they move to the next unknown little town, knowing the rest of the day wouldn't be much different.

 But the rest of the day is a little different.
 His Dad teaches him how to use a gun for the first time.
 It's scary, to start with.
 Dean doesn't realize how loud it is when he pulls the trigger, and the recoil almost hits his face and eyes.
 He's glad the car is parked far away to the woods where Dad's letting him to practice, but also close enough that they can still keep an eye on.
 Dean doesn't like it that he has to leave Sammy in the car alone while him and Dad are out here, but he'd be even more worried if Sammy is anywhere near this dangerous thing in his hand.
 He's very glad that that night when he tried to find the monster under the bed, he didn't touch anywhere near the trigger or accidentally fire it.
 He would hate it -- he would hate himself so so much -- if that thing happened to be pointing anywhere near Sammy or Cat.